 of the thermistor rises, the voltage across the VDR falls, its resistance increases,

 and current flow through the coils is effectively stopped.
 Most VDR's will carry

-An ohmmeter reading will tell you very little about a VDR since VDR's have such wide
+An ohmmeter reading will tell you very little about a VDR since VDR's have such

-Factory tests for a VDR call for a variable dc supply near the VDR voltage rating.
+Factory tests for a VDR call for a variable DC supply near the VDR voltage rating.

 One milliamp of current is made to flow and a voltage reading taken.
 When the voltage

-is increased until 10 milliamperes flow, the two voltages are from 1.5 to 2, as shown
+is increased until 10 milliamperes flow, the two voltages are from 1.5 to 2, as

-a change in current magnitude of 10.
+required to produce a change in current magnitude of 10.

 Most thermistors used in TV chassis have a negative temperature coefficient (NTC).

-Their characteristics are used where less resistance is required as a circuit comes up
+Their characteristics are used where less resistance is required as a circuit comes

-output transistor amplifier to maintain constant vertical sweep
+in the vertical output transistor amplifier to maintain constant vertical sweep

 voltages over the temperature range of the set.
 Color TV's use a thermistor to develop

-a voltage while still cold to divert ac to the degaussing coil circuit.
+a voltage while still cold to divert AC to the degaussing coil circuit.

 A typical thermistor value when cold is 120 ohms and when hot about 20 ohms.

 When they fail, most thermistors increase in resistance.
-In a TV set this can cause
+In a TV set this can

-degaussing in a color set.
+or continuous degaussing in a color set.